-The Park Tucson office at 110 E. Pennington Street, #150 is currently closed to the public, in accordance with Mayor Romero's Emergency Declaration.
-However, we are still working to serve you throughout this challenging time.
+The Park Tucson office at 110 E. Pennington Street, #150 will reopen to the public on Monday, April 5, 2021.
+Our lobby has been closed since March 17, 2020, in keeping with the Mayor's Emergency Declaration closing City of Tucson offices due to the coronavirus pandemic.
+We are still working to serve you throughout this challenging time.

 In the meantime, please contact us by phone or email and we'll respond promptly.